Andr0id88/andr0id88.github.io/_posts/2024-02-25-virtualbox-wrapper-script.md

 yellow=$'\e[1;33m'
 red=$'\e[1;31m'

+# Catch SIGINT (Ctrl+C) and exit gracefully
+trap 'echo -e "\nProgram terminated by user."; exit' SIGINT

 # Check for fzf and offer to install if not found
 if ! command -v fzf &> /dev/null; then
-    echo "fzf could not be found."
+    echo "${yellow}fzf could not be found.${reset}"

+    # Default to Yes if the user presses enter without giving an answer:
     read -r -p "Would you like to install fzf?
 [Y/n] " response response=${response:-Y}  # Default value is Y
     if [[ "$response" =~ ^([yY][eE][sS]|[yY])$ ]]
     then
         echo "${yellow}Attempting to install fzf...${reset}"

-        # git clone and install fzf
+        # Git clone and install fzf
         git clone --depth 1 https://github.com/junegunn/fzf.git ~/.fzf
         ~/.fzf/install